pzheng2/Capstone-Twitter/README.md

 ### Phase 5: Reminders and Garbage Collection (1 day)

 Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+First, users can set reminders on restaurant which will at the time they are set for prompt the user to review and edit the given restaurant.
+In addition, I will implement a feature that asks users to review restaurants once they reach a certain age and ask whether they should be kept, archived, or deleted.

 [Details][phase-five]